June 17, 2004

 uterine cancer supplemental estrogen brings.

-Other studies have found that HRT, once though
+Other studies have found that HRT, once thought

 to protect women from cardiovascular disease (heart attack, stroke,